zac7777/Entropy/Entropy/Species/Gefelan.md

 Number of limbs: two hands, two feet, one head, one tail

-*Natural mobility:* when calculating the damage after falling you take half damage, you also have an additional +1 proficiency with unarmed moves
+*Natural mobility:* when calculating the damage after falling you take half damage, you also have an additional +1 proficiency level with unarmed moves, it now costs only 2 AP to get up while knocked

 ---